 Defining the companies to be used will vary depending on the ERP system being connected to.
 Some of the most common methods are:

-- NAV: Right-click the data source name and select Set Up Accounts
+- Dynamics NAV/BC: Right-click the data source name and select Set Up Accounts

-- AX: Right-click the data source name and select Set Up Accounts
+- Dynamics AX: Right-click the data source name and select Set Up Accounts

-- GP: Right-click the data source name and select Synchronize Dynamics GP Companies
+- Dynamics GP: Right-click the data source name and select Synchronize Dynamics GP Companies

-If incremental loading has been configured for the table, double check to ensure that all primary keys and incremental loading rules have been properly defined.
-If they have not been defined correctly for your data source it is possible that incremental loading is not executing properly and records are being omitted from the table.
-If this could be the cause it is recommended to resolve the issue and then complete a full load on the table.
-This can be done by right-clicking the table, selecting Deploy and Execute, and then ensuring that the Full Load Valid Table selection at the top of the Deploy and Execute Steps window has been checked.
+If incremental loading has been configured for the table, double-check to ensure that all primary keys and incremental loading rules have been properly defined.
+If they have not been defined correctly for your data source, it is possible that incremental loading is not executing properly, and records are being omitted from the table.
+If this could be the cause, it is recommended to resolve the issue, then complete a full load on the table.
+This can be done by right-clicking the table, selecting Deploy and Execute, and then ensuring that the Full Load Valid Table selection at the top of the Deployment steps node has been checked.

 Incorrect Primary Key